Awabakal: Food and land management

-The Awabakal people played a significant part in shaping the environment of their region.
-They practised fire-stick farming extensively, which helped them to hunt and to navigate through dense prickly scrub along the coast.
-Newcastle's main city thoroughfare, Watt Street was built over an Awabakal path from the shore to the top of a hill.
-Fishing, particularly for shellfish, was a significant part of the Awabakal people's diet and culture pre-colonisation.
+Like other First Nations Australian people, the Awabakal played a significant part in shaping the environment of their region.
+They practised fire-stick farming extensively, which helped them to hunt and to navigate through dense prickly scrub along the coast and riverways.
+One of Newcastle's main city thoroughfares, Watt Street, was built over an Awabakal path from the shore to the top of a hill.

+The abundant possum (willai) was the main source of daily protein, and was hunted through trapping and by climbing trees with the assistance of a small stone axe (baibai) to cut footholds into the trunk.
+They also hunted kangaroo (moani) and emu (kogkorog) by using fire (koiyug) to flush the animals out into the open where they would be killed by boomerang (turruma), waddy (kotara) or spear (wairai).